MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateNative.md

 1. From the navigation menu on the left, hover over **Campaigns** and select **Ads & extensions** > **Ads**.
 1. Select **Create**, and then select an ad group.
 1. For your ad type, select **Native**.
 1. Enter your **Final URL**.
-This is your landing page URL—in other words, the URL of the page that displays after a customer selects your ad.
+This is your landing page URLâ€”in other words, the URL of the page that displays after a customer selects your ad.
 1. Below **Images**, add the images you want to appear in your ad.

    1. Choose whether to use an image from your **Website images**, pick one of our available **Stock images**, or upload an image.